Sawyer’s Bonding Base Technology

 Learn more about How the sun affects your layers of skin.

-Our Stay Put sunscreen doesn’t have an expiration date printed on it because it is good for 5+ years when stored properly in a cool, dry location.
+Our Stay Put sunscreens have an expiration date of ~3 years when stored properly in a cool, dry location.

 You can definitely use sunscreen and insect repellent together.
 We recommend applying the sunscreen first.
 The trick to a comfortable and effective application of sunscreen is to put it on at least 10 minutes before sun exposure.
 This will allow ample time for the sunscreen to fully absorb into the skin before your body gets warm out and about in the sun.